 In 2013, Jim was nominated by the AFL-CIO, and appointed by the Secretary of the United States Department of Labor to serve a 3-year term on the Department's ERISA Advisory Council (Council).
 In 2013, Jim served on the Council's Team investigating and reporting on pension plan lost participants.
 In 2014, Jim served as the Council's Team Chair investigating and reporting on the disclosure of compensation/fees of prescription benefit managers (PBMs) for ERISA health care plans.
 In 2015, Jim served as the Council's Team Chair investigating and reporting on recommended participant disclosures for risk shifting (de-risking) transactions by employer sponsored defined benefit plans.

 In January 2016, Jim was appointed by St. Louis County Executive Steve Stenger to serve as one of the three St. Louis County Trustees of the St. Louis Metropolitan Sewer District.
-During the spring semester of 2017, Jim served as adjunct faculty at St. Louis University Law School and taught a three credit course on Employee Benefits Law to law students.
+From 2017 to 2019, Jim served as adjunct faculty at St. Louis University Law School and taught a three credit course on Employee Benefits Law to law students.